Early Signs of Heroin Addiction

 The timeline for heroin withdrawal depends on how the person has used the drug.
 Most will experience withdrawal for about a week, but longer-term users may experience the effects for up to a month after cessation.

-Withdrawal symptoms will start within 24 hours of last use and will peak within three days.
+Heroin withdrawal symptoms will start within 24 hours of last use and will peak within three days.
 This is when the user is at the highest risk of relapse since the withdrawal symptoms are unpleasant and painful.
 It’s incredibly important that recovering users have adequate support and medical attention during this critical phase.

 Withdrawal symptoms can include the following: